Time

 • Fill any dings or scratches with an all-purpose plastic wood filler.

 • Sand the entire door with 120-grit sandpaper, smoothing over any imperfections and flaws.
+“If the previous coat was shiny, you’ll want to sand and scuff that surface as well,” Pitrat says.

-• Vacuum or blow off all the dust and debris that may have collected.
-Wipe the entire door with a clean damp cloth.
+• Vacuum or blow off all the dust and debris that may have been collected.

 Step 5

-Reinstall the Door
+Reinstall the door

 • After the paint has dried completely, reinstall all the hardware on the door.
+The paint is dry but will not be cured yet, so be careful not to scratch the surface.